indika/blog/_posts/2013-10-25-cooking-with-chef.md

 Knife is a tool.
 This part is clear from the metaphor.
 Intuitively, I thought that knife was a tool used by Chef to perform the cook.
-Wrong.
+I was wrong.
 Knife is a tool that you use to instruct Chef to do it's job.
 Knife is a nice name, but a bit counter intuitive.
 "Knife Solo" is the specific version of the tool required for solo cooks.

 In addition, your target node needs to be prepared by Knife Solo, before it can be cooked.